 Everyone working in our school has a responsibility to help keep children and young people safe by:

 providing a safe environment for children and young people to learn and identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in school.

 Parents/Carers should be aware that the school regards the safeguarding of its pupils as of paramount importance and will take any reasonable steps to ensure the safety of its pupils.
 In cases where the school has reason to be concerned that a pupil is subject to ill treatment, neglect or other forms of abuse, the staff have no alternative but to follow Sunderland safeguarding Board procedures and inform Social Services of their concern.

 The best advice that we can give any child, or adult, if they feel that they or someone else is unsafe is to:

 If you have any concerns about a child’s safety in school then please speak to our Designated Safeguarding Lead:

-- Miss S Brown (Headteacher), Mrs A Toward (Deputy Head), the Deputy Safeguarding Lead, Mrs L Forbister, Key Stage 1 Lead, Miss L Forbister, Key Stage 2 Lead or Mrs L Teasdale, EYFS Lead.
+- Mrs M Graham (Executive Headteacher), Mrs A Toward (Acting Head of School), the Deputy Safeguarding Lead, Mrs L Forbister, Key Stage 1 Lead, Miss L Forbister, Key Stage 2 Lead or Mrs L Teasdale, EYFS Lead.

-Our nominated governor for Safeguarding is Mrs Appleby.
+Our nominated governor for Safeguarding is Mrs Bettinardi.

 You can view our Safeguarding Policy in the School Policies section of our website.